Kinmen: Air

 Kinmen is served by Kinmen Airport, a domestic airport located at Jinhu Township, connecting Kinmen with Penghu Airport, Penghu and Taipei Songshan, Kaohsiung, Taichung, Chiayi and Tainan Airport on Taiwan.

 Sea

 People coming from China can also travel to Kinmen via ferry from Xiamen's Wutong Ferry Terminal or Quanzhou, arriving at Shuitou Pier in Jincheng Township.
-The Kinmen-Quanzhou Ferry is only available to local travelers.
-Foreigner passport holders are not permitted to use this service.
+Foreigner passport holders are permitted to use either service.

 A new commercial port has been built on newly reclaimed land adjacent to the Shuitou Pier.
 The new port will handle the majority of sea freight to and from Kinmen.
 Previously, most of this traffic was handled by a smaller port in Jinhu Township, on the southeast corner of the island.
 In the past, due to constant artillery shelling from China, an underground port at the Zhaishan Tunnel was used to supply the island in times of conflict.
 It has since been decommissioned and converted into a tourist attraction.